 I recently interviewed actor/producer David Serero.
-David has been in the industry for over ten years starting in Europe, and ultimately working in New York City.
-His extensive experience in the world of theater gives him a lot of insight into the industry.
-He recently produced an abridged version Shakespeare’s “The Merchant Of Venice” that had a successful sold out run at the Center For Jewish History in New York City.
-He went on to explain to me the importance of producing and casting in the theater industry that can lead to more opportunities to stand out in this industry.
+David has been in the industry for over ten years, starting in Europe and ultimately working in New York City.
+His extensive experience in the theater world gives him much insight into the industry.
+He recently produced an abridged version of Shakespeare's "The Merchant Of Venice" that had a successful sold-out run at the Center For Jewish History in New York City.
+He explained the importance of producing and casting in the theater industry, which can lead to more opportunities to stand out.

 Christian Roberts: What is the best way to stand out in theater?

-David Serero: Follow your instinct, and make sacrifices.
-Be patient, humble, yet productive.
-I personally focus mostly on how to give the best show that I can whenever I’m performing.
-Whether it’s through a show that I’m cast in or that I produce, or in front of a camera.
-I do it because I really want to entertain the audience and want to work with amazing actors and colleagues.
-I don’t think that it’s a question of budget to put on a great show, but rather creativity, engagement, passion and commitment.
-I grew up artistically watching theater with small set.
+David Serero: Follow your instinct and make sacrifices.
+Be patient, humble, and productive.
+I focus primarily on giving the best show I can whenever I'm performing, whether through a show I'm cast in that I produce or in front of a camera.
+I do it because I want to entertain the audience and want to work with amazing actors and colleagues.
+It's not a question of budget to put on a great show but rather creativity, engagement, passion, and commitment.
+I grew up artistically watching theater with a small set.
 A table, for example, would be everything from a house to a car.
-I like of course big budget productions, but it’s also very interesting to find the creativity into a smaller productions.
+I like big-budget productions, but finding creativity in smaller shows is exciting.

 Roberts: How long have you been working in theater?

-Serero: I’ve been working professionally for the past 15 years.
-First as an actor, then singing musicals, and then people told me that I have a voice for opera.
-I enjoyed a large career in Opera until its slight collapse in 2008/9 because its budget depends mostly on patrons and sponsors but little on ticket sales and investors as it is for Broadway and Films.
-I started to do concerts with a “special touch” which became very popular.
-I have performed over 1000 concerts to this day.
-In my native France I started to produce and to put shows together and to create Festivals.
-I was fortunate to play Don Quixote from Man of La Mancha in Paris, which was big success.
-I created my own record label and signed various artists such as Jermaine Jackson (brother of Michael Jackson) and produced his last album of Jazz Standards, and I even did a duet with him.
-And then after moving to New York, I got engulfed with straight theater with a “special touch”.
-I love to create shows and if work doesn’t come to me, it’s me that goes to the work.
+Serero: I've been working professionally for the past 15 years.
+First as an actor, then singing musicals, and then people told me I have a voice for Opera.
+I enjoyed an extensive career in Opera until its slight collapse in 2008/9 because its budget depends mostly on patrons and sponsors but little on ticket sales and investors as it is for Broadway and Films.
+I started to do concerts with a "special touch," which became very popular.
+I have performed over 1,000 concerts to this day.
+In my native France, I started to produce and put shows together and to create Festivals.
+I was fortunate to play Don Quixote from Man of La Mancha in Paris, which was a big success.
+I started my record label and signed various artists such as Jermaine Jackson (brother of Michael Jackson) and produced his last album of Jazz Standards, and I even did a duet with him.
+And then, after moving to New York, I got engulfed with straight theater with a "special touch."
+I love to create shows and go to work if work doesn't come.

-Roberts: So essentially you create your own content in the theater world?
+Roberts: So essentially, you create your content in the theater world?

-Serero: Yes, I love to create my own content even with well-known classics.
-I’m passionate about people.
+Serero: Yes, I love creating content, even with well-known classics.
+I'm passionate about people.
 I want to give joy and entertainment to people.
 Singing to people is a way to express my love to them.
-The problem in Europe is that you have almost more shows than audience!
-At least in New York you have a larger audience who wants to see shows.
+The problem in Europe is that you have almost more shows than the audience!
+At least in New York, you have a larger audience who wants to see shows.
 But they are trained and educated to see the best shows because all the best talents worldwide in theater come.

-Roberts: A lot of actors think L.A. is where the heart of Show Business is.
+Roberts: Many actors think L.A. is where the heart of Show Business is.
 Do you agree with that?

-Serero: It’s depends more where it’s happening for you.
-Today New York is where it’s more happening for me.
-There is theater, opera, musicals and more and more films.
+Serero: It depends more on where it's happening for you.
+Today, New York is where it's more happening for me.
+There is theater, Opera, musicals, and more and more films.
 I love New York so much!
-I have no problems to live in L.A but since October 2014, I did the lead in more than 25 independent films and also commercials for Sotheby’s and eBay..etc.
-What more could I dream to?
+I have no problems to live in.
+However, since October 2014, I have taken the lead in more than 25 independent films and commercials for Sotheby's eBay..etc.
+What more could I dream of?

 I'm happy as long as I can practice my profession.